Epigenetics of FLM, Stress, and NeuroDegenerative Disease

 The epigenetic editing of Cdk5

-(in the murine hippocampus) uncovered a female-specific role of its activation to attenuate fear L&M retrieval, which may be linked to gender-specific Cdk5 functions such as phosphorylation of Tau in the female hippocampus or activity on downstream target proteins that modulate learning and memory.
+(in the murine hippocampus) uncovered a female-specific role of its activation to attenuate fear L&M retrieval, which may be linked to sex-specific Cdk5 functions such as phosphorylation of Tau in the female hippocampus or activity on downstream target proteins that modulate learning and memory.

 Sase and co-authors propose a model in which Cdk5 acetylation, expression, and subsequent downstream target phosphorylation is sex-specifically regulated.
-The current findings support the utility of targeted spatio-temporal epigenetic editing in the brains of current mouse models to investigate gender-specific roles of gene-of-interest (GOI) in neuro-developmental, -behavioural, and -degenerative disorders.
+The current findings support the utility of targeted spatio-temporal epigenetic editing in the brains of current mouse models to investigate sex-specific roles of gene-of-interest (GOI) in neuro-developmental, -behavioural, and -degenerative disorders.

 Future studies are required to determine the extent of sex-specific downstream targeting by GOI, such as Cdk5